 To make it easy to get going, we’ve sketched out two invitations below for you to adapt.

 One to ask someone to co-initiate with you (setting the scene and describing what co-initiation entails).

-- Another that both co-initiators can adapt, to invite up to 8 more group members.
+- Another that both co-initiators can adapt, to invite a maximum of 8 more group members.

-You'll also find our video, postcard and other tools below to help you spread the word.
+You'll also find our video, postcard and other tools below to help you spread the word - or to kickstart multiple groups through an organisation.
 Nothing on this page is sacred.
 Do what works for you.
 And if you prefer to think away from the computer, you'll find a simple worksheet here to print out and get you started offline with a few useful questions.